NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 clicking twice in the same location.
 To draw a segment, click on its starting point, ending point, and then its starting point again.

-The resulting shapes can be saved from the right-click menu.
+The resulting shapes can be saved from the right-click menu as shapefiles or in plain text.
 The shapefile specification prohibits having a mix of points, segments, and polygons in the same file, so all drawn shapes must be of the same kind.

-When reading polygons and georeferenced images from disk, choose "View as Georeferenced Images" to plot the polygons on top of the images.
+When reading polygons and georeferenced images from disk, choose "View as georeferenced images" to plot the polygons on top of the images.

 Plain text polygon files
 ^^^^^^^^^^^^^^^^^^^^^^^^